 Who is considered for admission to the PhD program?

 Applicants are expected to show capacity for advanced academic work and potential for scholarship.
 The development of competence to design and carry out rigorous research studies relevant to social work is a critical expectation of the PhD program.
 Applicants are expected to have a master’s degree from an accredited school of social work.
 Exceptions are sometimes made for students with a master’s degree in a related field who have extensive experience in human services.
 Applicants who do not have a master’s degree should apply to the MSSW program (Master of Science in Social Work).

 Must I have a master’s degree in social work to be admitted to your PhD program?

 Our program is geared toward applicants with a master’s degree from an accredited school of social work.
 Exceptions are sometimes made for students with a master’s degree in a related field who have extensive experience in human services.
 CSWE accreditation standards currently require that individuals who want to teach practice courses must have a master of social work and at least two years of post-master practice experience.

 We require the GRE (Graduate Record Exam) to have been taken within the last five years for ALL applicants.
 International students whose native language is not English must also submit scores for both the Test of English as a Foreign Language (TOEFL) and the Test of Spoken English (TSE), or the TOEFL-ibt.
-The school also accepts the International English Language Testing System in place of the TOEFL.

 What can I do to improve my chances for acceptance?